Summary of Program

 The Agency will also contract with third party vendors to verify the delivery of EV charging infrastructure at the locations proposed in the plan and at new sites identified throughout the duration of the program according to all state and federal requirements.
 To ensure EVSE projects meet grant program requirements, the Agency's contract for services model will pass through all the provisions to which these projects will be subject.

-The Agency anticipates finalizing the contracting process in the Fall of 2023 with the RFQ and RFP to follow with awards expected in the Winter of 2023/24 and work to begin in the Spring of 2024.
+The Agency anticipates finalizing the contracting process in the Fall of 2023 with the RFQ and RFP to follow in early 2024.

 - NEVI Guidance